Desisa drops out of NYC Marathon after taxing win in Doha

 - When is daylight saving time?
 Do you need to turn clocks back in Washington, given the new law?
 Your questions answered

+Geoffrey Kamworor of Kenya won the men’s event for the second time in three years.
+It was 45 degrees F (7 degrees C) at the start of the NYC Marathon, ideal for the racers.

-Shortly after, the IOC announced plans to move next year’s Olympic marathon from steamy Tokyo to the cooler northern city of Sapporo, leading to a spat with Tokyo Governor Yuriko Koike.
+Shortly after worlds, the IOC announced plans to move next year’s Olympic marathon from steamy Tokyo to the cooler northern city of Sapporo, leading to a spat with Tokyo Governor Yuriko Koike.
 She conceded to the IOC on Friday.

 Follow Jake Seiner: https://twitter.com/Jake_Seiner